 Cancellation Insurance: We strongly suggest that everyone purchase travel insurance.
 Please see our Travel Page for details.

 Change of Date

 Date changes are subject to availability and apply only to the current climbing season.
-Date changes may be requested at anytime up to 60 days prior to your departure date.
-A $200 fee will be charged per person for all date changes made more than 60 days prior to the program.
+Date changes may be requested at anytime up to 60 days prior to your departure date for a $200 fee per person.
+There are no date changes allowed less than 60 days before departure.